-By studying these issues, geologists, along with other scientists, can anticipate earth's future and suggest any changes that may need to be made.
+By studying these issues, geologists, along with other scientists, can anticipate earth's future and examine any changes that may need to be made.
 A key example of this is the study of climate change and how society needs to change to improve the earth's future.
 By switching from fossils fuels to geothermal energy and other renewable sources, we can reduce our carbon emissions and the effects of global warming.

-Understanding the mechanical properties of soils help us evaluating risks for landslides and identifying zones that are prone to risks.
+Understanding the mechanical properties of soils help us evaluate risks for landslides and identifying zones that are prone to risks.
 Studying the movement of groundwater underneath our feet supports drinking water protection from pollution.